CleisthenesH/YALE-JIT/README.md

 # Overview
-The goal of this project is to create GUI widget engine in pure-C [Allegro](https://liballeg.org/) that is scriptable by [Lua](https://www.lua.org/).
+The goal of this project is to create a GUI widget engine in pure-C [Allegro](https://liballeg.org/) that is scriptable by [Lua](https://www.lua.org/).
 And the core of this project is the widget interface stack with a system of inbuilt callbacks based on user generated events.

 The easiest way to show this would be showing the workflow for creating a button, setting it's location and text, and making it print to the console when clicked.